sosy-lab/cpachecker/README.txt

 Verifying a Program with CPAchecker
 -----------------------------------

-0. See INSTALL.txt for the requirements needed to run CPAchecker.

 1. Choose a source code file that you want to be checked.
    Several types of example programs can be found in test/programs/